brownerd/brownerd.github.io/_drafts/js-terms-and-definitions.md

 ## Projection

-Applying a function to a value and creating a new value is called a projection ( - Jafar, Front End Masters Asynchronous JS lecture )
+Applying a function to a value and creating a new value is called a projection

+// projection function is a function that you apply to every result and you forward that along

+( - Jafar, Front End Masters Asynchronous JS lecture )

 ---